thoughtspot/thoughtspot.github.io/_appliance/gcp/launch-an-instance.md

 ---

-After you've determined your configuration options, set up your virtual machines (VMs) on Google Cloud Platform.
-The ThoughtSpot base image for booting the VMs and some other aspects of system setup will be shared with you by ThoughtSpot.
+After you've determined your configuration options, set up your virtual machines (VMs).
+The ThoughtSpot base image for booting the VMs and some other aspects of system setup will be shared with you on GCP by ThoughtSpot.

 ## About the ThoughtSpot and Google Cloud Platform

-Thoughtspot uses a custom image in GCP (like our requirements on other public clouds).
-The base image is a Centos derived image, which will be available in your Google Cloud project as a custom image from ThoughtSpot.
+ThoughtSpot uses a custom image to populate VMs on GCP.
+The base image is a Centos derived image, which will be available to you in your Google Compute Engine project for Boot disk options under Custom Images.

 ### Overview

 Before you can create a ThoughtSpot cluster, you need to provision VMs.
-We'll do this on Google Cloud Platform.
+We'll do this on Google Compute Engine, the GCP platform for [creating and running VMs](https).

-In a nutshell, the required configuration is:
+In a nutshell, the required configuration ThoughtSpot is:

 - 64 vCPU
 - 416 GB RAM